transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 If you start getting failures for tests that used to pass, try `make db_dev_truncate`.

-### Use playwright fixtures
+### Use Playwright fixtures
-To quote from the [playwright documentation on fixtures](https://playwright.dev/docs/test-fixtures)
+To quote from the [Playwright documentation on fixtures](https://playwright.dev/docs/test-fixtures)

 > Playwright Test is based on the concept of test fixtures.
 Test